ComposeGears/Valkyrie/README.md

       // Required: The source folder path containing icons for this nested pack, relative to the `resourceDirectoryName`. sourceFolder = "outlined"

+      // Optional: Force all ImageVectors in this nested pack to have a specific autoMirror value (default: not specified)
+      // When set, overrides the icon pack level and root level autoMirror settings autoMirror = false
     }
     // You can add more nested packs if necessary
   }